max-talanov/1/Neurotechnologies_and_TRIZ/IM.md

 ### Principle 20.
 Continuity of Useful Action.

+1. Carry on work without a break.
+All parts of an object operating constantly at full capacity
-B - Eliminate all idle or intermittent actions or work Booted notebooks use.
+1. Eliminate all idle or intermittent actions

-...
+Example:

+1. Booted notebooks use.
+1. Use session instead of each request authorization.

 ### Principle 22.
 Blessing in Disguise

-(**model of 6: Reformulation**)
+(model of 6: Reformulation)

-A - Use harmful factors (particularly, harmful effects of the environment or surroundings) to achieve a positive effect
+1. Use harmful factors (harmful effects of the environment) to achieve a positive effect

+Examples:
+1. Load testing
-Use arctic cold to cool a data-center.
+1. Use arctic cold to cool a data-center.

 ### Principle 23.
 Feedback